ABA Therapy Providers

 Director of Administration and Compliance

-With a passion for empowering individuals and fostering positive change, Emily Taylor is a dedicated Licensed Behavior Analyst (LBA) and Board Certified Behavior Analyst (BCBA) with 8 years of experience in the field and 4 years experience as a BCBA.
+With a passion for empowering individuals and fostering positive change, Emily Taylor is a dedicated Licensed Behavior Analyst (LBA) and Board Certified Behavior Analyst (BCBA).
+Emily began her work in the field of ABA in 2016 and became a BCBA in 2020.
 Emily holds a master’s degree in Educational Psychology with a concentration in Applied Behavior Analysis from the University of Southern Maine.

 Throughout her career, Emily has worked with individuals with autism and other behavioral and developmental disabilities ranging from 2 years to adults across multiple settings.
-Emily has also worked on the administrative side of the ABA field since 2016 in both the school and private ABA sectors, and is experienced in and enjoys disseminating the teachings of ABA.
+Emily has also worked on the administrative side of the ABA field since 2016 in both the school and private ABA sectors.
+Emily is experienced in and loves disseminating the teachings of ABA to anyone who wants to learn!

-Emily has been trained in multiple methods, including the Early Start Denver Model (ESDM), Skill Based Treatment (SBT), and various feeding and toilet training protocols.
+Emily has been trained in multiple protocols, including the Early Start Denver Model (ESDM), Skill Based Treatment (SBT), and various feeding and toilet training protocols.
+She plans to pursue further training and certifications, such as sexual behavior support and adult support, in order to provide more specialized treatment to her clients.
 Emily values a team approach and works collaboratively with RBTs, parents, and other professionals, to ensure her clients receive the best and most comprehensive care in order to create supportive environments that promote growth, independence, and success.
-Outside of work, Emily enjoys spending time with friends, taking care of her cats, and reading good books.
+Outside of work, Emily enjoys spending time with friends, cooking/baking, taking care of her cats, and reading great books.

 Gina Porcelli, M.S., BCBA, LBA